stevavoliajvar/stop_cloudflare/what-to-do.md

 | [Detect Cloudflare](https://addons.mozilla.org/en-US/firefox/addon/detect-cloudflare/) | Frank Otto | [Link](https://github.com/traktofon/cf-detect) | No     | **Yes**     |
 | [True Sight](https://addons.mozilla.org/en-US/firefox/addon/detect-cloudflare-plus/) | claustromaniac | [Link](https://github.com/claustromaniac/detect-cloudflare-plus) | No     | **Yes**     |

+- "[Decentraleyes](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/)" can stop connection to "CDNJS (Cloudflare)". (_It prevents a lot of requests from reaching networks, and serves local files to keep sites from breaking._)

 - Convince your friends to use [Tor](https://www.torproject.org/download/tor/) on the daily basis.
 Anonymity should be the standard of the open internet!